Dazzle Rocks raises $6.8 million for Minecraft-like mobile MMO

 Jokela, chief operating officer of Dazzle Rocks, said in a statement that the company is in the final stage of releasing the open beta for Western markets, and it will follow later with key Asian markets, including China, South Korea, Japan, and Taiwan.
 He said the game’s custom social MMO engine is now complete and enables massive global scalability and a pipeline for future games.
 The target is to launch in the second half of 2020, Wang said.

-The company has 14 employees, and Wang said the company is hiring “ambitious game developers to create an impactful social experience.”
+Dazzle Rocks has 14 employees, and Wang said the company is hiring “ambitious game developers to create an impactful social experience.”
 She said the company aims to cross 20 employees this year.
 Over time, the company will add new platforms beyond mobile.

 Wang said the game will be a persistent universe, so you can return to your property and possessions when you log back into the game.
 You can start out with a small plot and begin crafting materials.
 You can make furniture, raw materials for buildings, and get materials from other players as well.